elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 ```
 ## Prerequisites

-Before running the Ansible playbooks, ensure the following:
+Before running the Ansible playbooks, ensure the following **on each target server**:

 1. **Create a local user on all Linux servers**
    A local user named `ansible1` must exist on each target server.
 This user will be used by Ansible to connect and execute tasks.